pheyvaer/markdown-index-search/README.md

 ## Web app

-You fid the Web app in the folder `web-app`.
+You find the Web app in the folder `web-app`.

 ## License